dmasikondo/healthplus/README.md

 ## About Online Results Web App

 This Web App is built using Laravel 8.52 Framework Jetstream with livewire stack, Alpine JS and Tailwind CSS acting as a backend api for an Android Health dissemination system.
-This enables content creators to upload videos, quizzes, fact sheets and other articles on hiv prevention, treatment and PMTCT that would be passed to the Android App for consumption by Adults living with HIV
+This enables content creators to upload videos, quizzes, fact sheets and other articles on hiv prevention, treatment and PMTCT that would be passed to the Android App for consumption by Young Adults living with HIV

 - The system admin assign user roles to added or registered users as authorised personnel to create articles
 - The authorised personnel creates articles and quizzes for publishing to an Android App